 They strive to make everything from high-quality, often organic ingredients.
 You can have a smoothie if you’re up to something nutritious and healthy.

 A must-try if you’re near the Great Synagogue, you can admire the beautiful temple from the terrace of the cafe.

-A small batch, Has Garanti electric roaster provides (or should provide, but it seems to me after a couple of visits that it only serves as decoration) the beans for your espresso, cappuccino or latte.
+A small batch, Has Garanti electric roaster provides the freshly roasted beans for your espresso, cappuccino or latte.

 I really liked the vibrant, colourful design of the place when I dropped by with my son, Zalán, after the oprning in spring 2014.

 The food is good too – nowadays they specializes in breakfast and brunch

 They Offer Sweet Treats Like

 - American pancakes (2 800 HUF)